On the theory of topological computation in the lowest Landau level of QHE: Discussion

-{\bf Discussion}\\ In this paper we have studied the Physics behind the formation of Hall qubit by the entanglement of two qubits where one is rotating in the field of the other with Aharonov-Bohm type topological phase.
-Hall qubit is a singlet state developed by the entanglement of two one qubits with the image of spin echo.
-The entangling composite fermions (qubit) in Quantum Hall effect are flux attached with charged particles.
-Hence rotation of one qubit around another develop the topological phase due to Aharonov-Bohm interactions.Topological quantum computation with AB phase is responsible for the formation of higher states considering the Hall qubit at lowest Landau level having filling factor ($\nu=1$) as a building block of other IQHE/FQHE states at higher filling factors.
-For maximum entanglement the condition of concurrence $C=1$, establish a proper ratio between the fluxes of the entangling qubits.
-At the end we have mentioned that the states in hierarchies of FQHE can be studied in the light of quantum teleportation whose extensive study will be of ample interest in future.

-{\bf Acknowledgements:}\\ This work has been partly supported by The Abdus Salam International Center for Theoretical Physics, Trieste, Italy.
-The author like to acknowledge the Referee for fruitful comments.
+In this paper we have studied the Physics behind the Hall qubit formed by the entanglement of two qubits where one is rotating in the field of the other with Aharonov-Bohm (AB) phase.The image of spin echo between the entangling composite fermion/qubit has been reflected in the field of Quantum Hall effect.Topological quantum computation has been executed considering the Hall qubit at $\nu=1$ as a building block for the formation of other higher IQHE/FQHE states at different filling factors.
+Through the condition of concurrence for maximum entanglement, a proper ratio between the fluxes of the entangling qubits has been evaluated.
+At the end, we have mentioned that the states in hierarchies of FQHE can be studied in the light of quantum teleportation whose extensive study will be of ample interest in future.\\ {\bf Acknowledgements:}\\ This work has been partly supported by The Abdus Salam International Center for Theoretical Physics, Trieste, Italy.